 Water, plumbing and bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Mains supply.
-The plumbing installation appears to be of PVC and copper pipework.
-Shower room fittings are to a modern pattern having had some upgrading in the more recent past to provide wet room facilities.
+The plumbing installation appears of PVC and copper pipework.
+The bathroom fittings are of a standard pattern comprising bath, WC, wash hand basin and shower.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is by way of a combi boiler located in a kitchen cupboard.
+Heating is by way of a combi gas fired boiler located within the master bedroom cupboard.
 This supplies water filled radiators and hot water to the subjects.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Connected to the public sewer.
+Connected we assume to the public sewer.
 Fire, smoke and burglar alarms Visually inspected.
 No tests whatsoever were carried out to the system or appliances.
-Mains operated smoke detection was noted.
+Smoke detection was noted.
+Fire Safety legislation effective from February 2022 requires a smoke alarm to be installed in the room most frequently used for living purposes and in every circulation space on each floor.
+A heat detecting alarm must be installed in every kitchen area and all smoke and heat alarms must be ceiling mounted and interlinked.
+Where there is a carbon-fuelled appliance, e.g. central heating boiler, open fire, wood burning stove, etc. a carbon monoxide detector is also required.
+The purchaser(s) should appraise themselves of the requirements of this legislation and engage with appropriately accredited contractors to ensure compliance.